PLCnext/PLCnext_CLI_CSharp_CodeAnalyzer/Rules/CSADD055.md

-# CSADD055 - Strings must not have fields apart from the IecStringEx s field
+# CSADD055 - Strings must not have fields apart from the s field

 **Severity:** ![Error](../images/Error.png) Error

-Checks all `struct`s attributed with `[String]`, if they have fields apart from the `IecStringEx s` field a diagnostic is reported.
+Checks all `struct`s attributed with `[String]`, if they have fields apart from the `IecStringEx s`/`IecWString s` field. a diagnostic is reported.

 ## Solution